afiqasyrf/Brain-Tumor-Detection-AIPM-GROUP-H/PMP-PLAN/D-PROJECT_EXECUTION.md

 **anisodiff_function.m**

-This system require a different function that can convert input image, center the distance of the pixels from the image, creating a 2d convulation masks and adapting anisotropic diffusion, also called Perona–Malik diffusion,which is a technique aiming at reducing image noise without removing significant parts of the image content, typically edges, lines or other details that are important for the interpretation of the image
+This system require a seperate function that can convert input image, center the distance of the pixels from the image, creating a 2d convulation masks and adapting anisotropic diffusion, also called Perona–Malik diffusion,which is a technique aiming at reducing image noise without removing significant parts of the image content, typically edges, lines or other details that are important for the interpretation of the image

 ![image](https://user-images.githubusercontent.com/121602144/211653080-764fab0b-001b-4a57-83f1-79566916e4f9.png)
 ![image](https://user-images.githubusercontent.com/121602144/211653163-eef58649-2e2b-45ed-bc1d-0d40b95e4aa2.png)